tpadilla10117/Shopper.com/README.md

 #### Stripe Processes

-- 9) In another terminal, run `stripe listen --forward-to localhost:3000/api/webhook` for local environment
+- 9) In another terminal, after logging in with `stripe login`, run `stripe listen --forward-to localhost:4242/webhook/webhook` for local environment

 - 10) Receive a `STRIPE_SIGNING_SECRET` and place into environment variable